ayodejiayankola/FacilitySelector/README.md

 5. Push your branch to your forked repository.
 6. Open a pull request, describing your changes and why they should be merged.

-## License

-The FacilitySelector app is released under the MIT License.